slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 By using Bittle, at least at the time the first to do so for real-time real-world RL, I made the frst truly democratizable, affordable, and accessible <!--end-to-end-->robotics trainer.

+Much of this work was done after the six-month review and before what would’ve been the next six-month review.
+The formal termination date was 3 months after the six-month review.

 ## Charles Venuto

 <p align="center">